 In the event that the above selection criteria are insufficient to make a selection between two universities, the Organising Committee makes a choice in its absolute discretion.

-By submitting an application to participate in the Competition, you are indicating to the Organising Committee that you have read and understood the 2021 Competition Rules, which are going to be published around July 2020.
+By submitting an application to participate in the Competition, you will need to indicate to the Organising Committee that you have read and understood the 2021 Competition Rules, which are going to be published around July 2020.
 In the meantime, you can refer to the 2020 Competition Rules, but bearing in mind that some important modifications may be implemented for 2021.

 The registration fee per team is calculated according to the number of team members.
 The updated fees for the 2021 edition will be published soon.